Flat 9 at Whittier

 Number of Units

-Phase Two, completed in 2021, consists of two new three-story buildings organized around a central interior courtyard with outdoor recreation space, walking paths, and a playground.
-Complementing Phase One, the “stacked flats” are designed to provide connectivity directly to the street and courtyard to encourage engagement.
+Phase Two, completed in 2021, consists of two three-story walk-up style buildings organized around a central courtyard with walking paths, outdoor recreation space, and a playground.
+All units are served by individual stairs that open directly to both the street and the courtyard, keeping residents connected to the life of the neighborhood on both sides.

 Related Projects